What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-\href{https://www.nightowls-dataset.org/}{NightOwls} \cite{NightOwls}, proposed in 2018, collects 279,000 nighttime images through a vehicle-mounted camera in seven cities in Germany, The Netherlands, and UK.
-These images, at a resolution of 1024×640, are split for training, validation, and testing, while maintaining a similar distribution of pedestrian poses and heights in these sets.
-As shown in Fig.~\ref{fig:NightOwls_cityperson_visualization}, bounding boxes are manually created for each pedestrian, cyclist, and motorcyclist with a height exceeding 50 pixels, while printed images of people, statues, and dense crowds where individual delineation is infeasible are classified as the `ignore' category.
-In addition to standard labels such as category and instance ids, each bounding box is annotated with multiple attributes, including occlusion status, pose configuration, difficulty level, area, and tracking ID.
+\paragraph{\textbf{NightOwls:}} Proposed in 2018, \href{https://www.nightowls-dataset.org/}{NightOwls} \cite{NightOwls} collects 279,000 nighttime images using a vehicle-mounted camera in seven cities in Germany, the Netherlands, and the United Kingdom.
+These 1024×640 images are divided into training, validation, and test sets with similar distributions of pedestrian poses and heights.
+As shown in Fig.~\ref{fig:NightOwls_cityperson_visualization}, bounding boxes are manually created for each pedestrian, cyclist, and motorcyclist with a height exceeding 50 pixels, while printed images of people, statues, and dense crowds where individual delineation is infeasible are classified as `\textit{ignore}'.
+Beyond standard labels such as category and instance ids, each bounding box is associated with attributes, including occlusion status, pose configuration, difficulty level, area, and tracking ID.